-- A. Directors: This Association shall be governed by a board of twenty-two (22), who shall be Senior Members, elected by the Senior membership by ballot every other year prior to the annual meeting and to hold office for the term of two (2) years or until their successors are elected. - B. Officers: The Officers of this Association shall be President, 1st Vice President, 2nd Vice President, Secretary and Treasurer.
-One person may hold bother the office of the Secretary and the Office of the Treasurer.
+- A. Directors: This Association shall be governed by a board of sixteen (16) who shall be Senior Members, elected by the Senior membership by ballot every other year prior to the annual meeting and to hold office for the term of two (2) years or until their successors are elected.
+Directors who do not fulfill their duties per article IX (Any Director who, without good cause, is absent from two or more meetings of the Board of Directors, may, at the option of the remaining directors be removed from said Board of directors by a majority vote of the remaining Directors, during their term or by resignation will not be eligible to run for the next election unless it was due to medical reasons that have been resolved. - B. Officers: The Officers of this Association shall be President, 1st Vice President, 2nd Vice President, Secretary and Treasurer.
+One person may hold both the office of the Secretary and the Office of the Treasurer.
 The Officers shall be members of the Board of Directors and shall be elected by the directors at the annual meeting of the Association.
-They shall hold office for two (2) years or until their successors are elected. - C. Executive Committee: The Officers of the Association and other Directors (or Directors), as the President may appoint and the Directors confirm, shall constitute the Executive Committee.
-The Executive Committee shall have the general supervision and control of all the business and activities of the Association, in accordance with the general policies of the Association and the Directors, and consistent therewith.
+They shall hold office for two (2) years or until their successors are elected.
+No newly elected Board of Director can hold an Officer Position.
+They must serve at least one term as a Board of Director before holding an Officer position. - C. Executive Committee: The Officers of the Association and other Directors (or Directors), as the President may appoint and the Directors confirm, shall constitute the Executive Committee.
+The Executive Committee shall have the general supervision and control of all the business and activities of the Association, in accordance with the general policies of

+- the Association and the Directors, and consistent therewith.
 All actions of the Executive Committee shall be reported to the entire Board of Directors, to whom said executive committee shall be answerable. - D. Resignation: Resignation of a Director may be accepted by a majority of the Directors or the Executive Committee.
 Any Director vacancy may be filled by taking the next in line from the section of the current ballot from which the resigning Director was elected.
 Resignation of an Officer may be accepted by a majority of the Directors or the Executive Committee.
 The vacancy will be filled by the Board of Executive Committee upon recommendation of the President.